 The 21st century is marked by the overflow of information across the pool of social networking platforms and the apps billed in on them by developers, thereby often rendering the privacy of personal user information vulnerable to unwanted exposure.

 Caught in a similar situation of policy violation impinging on the privacy rights of its user information, Facebook has done away with Cambridge Analytica, the data firm used by the Trump campaign during the 2016 election, citing policy violations as the cause of the suspension.

-Paul Grewal, Vice President and Deputy General Counsel of Facebook stated in a post on Friday night that the decision was taken after reports of the data firm was not completely deleted, given to them by a University of Cambridge professor surfaced, which was totally in violation of Facebook policies.
+Paul Grewal, Vice President and Deputy General Counsel of Facebook, stated in a post on Friday night that the decision was taken after data firm reports were not completely deleted, given to them by a University of Cambridge professor surfaced, which was totally in violation of Facebook policies.

 Although Kogan gained access to this information in a legitimate way and through the proper channels that governed all developers on Facebook at that time, he did not subsequently abide by our rules.
 By passing information on to a third party, including SCL/Cambridge Analytica and Christopher Wylie of Eunoia Technologies, he violated our platform policie. – Paul Grewal, Vice President and Deputy General Counsel of Facebook

-Following the information of the violation that was received in 2015, The popular social networking site asked Cambridge Analytica to certify that they had destroyed the data they received and that the company had really done so.
+Following the information of the violation received in 2015, The popular social networking site asked Cambridge Analytica to certify that they had destroyed the data they received and that the company had done so.

 Several days ago, we received reports that, contrary to the certifications we were given, not all data were deleted.
 We are moving aggressively to determine the accuracy of these claims. – Grewal’s statement